natgoodman/blog/README.md

 Blog Posts (see [Working Papers](#working-papers) below)
 --------------------------------------------------------

--   [COVID-19 Counts in Washington State and Select Other Locations](https://natgoodman.github.io/covid/updat.stable.html) <br/> by Nat, April 28, 2021<br/> *Counts of cases and deaths are key metrics of COVID-19 prevalence and burden, and are the basis for model-based estimates and predictions of these statistics.
+-   [COVID-19 Counts in Washington State and Select Other Locations](https://natgoodman.github.io/covid/updat.stable.html) <br/> by Nat, May 5, 2021<br/> *Counts of cases and deaths are key metrics of COVID-19 prevalence and burden, and are the basis for model-based estimates and predictions of these statistics.
 The blog post presents graphs showing these metrics over time in Washington state and a few other USA locations of interest to me.
 I hope to update the graphs weekly.*

     -   Previous versions are [here](https://natgoodman.github.io/covid/updatvsn.html)
         <p/>